MOHAMEDNAZEER07/ksr-GDG-hack/README.md

-Here's a suggested README content for your project, *Harvest Haven*, incorporating icons and a creative layout:

----

 # 🌾 Harvest Haven - AI-Driven Farming Assistant 🌾

 Welcome to **Harvest Haven**, an innovative AI-powered mobile app designed to elevate the agriculture industry by delivering reliable, real-time insights and tools for farmers.
 From instant disease diagnosis to AI-driven advisory, Harvest Haven is your trusted partner in the fields.